jay-jay/4D-Mandrill/README.md

 OB SET($o_params;"email";"james@mymail.com")
 OB SET($o_params;"subject";"James tester")

-//choice either or both html and text (advisable: both should populated to cater all mail clients) OB SET($o_params;"html";"<h1>Hi</h1><p>This is a mail in html<p>")
+//choice either or both html and text (advisable: both html and text should be populated to cater all mail clients) OB SET($o_params;"html";"<h1>Hi</h1><p>This is a mail in html<p>")
 //optional
 OB SET($o_params;"text";"This is the text body of the mail.
 A good alternate for mail clients that can't parse html")